wonsunahn/CS1632_Reddit_Cats/README.md

 }
 ```

-**Note: Please do not add any setup code other than the ones shown above
-because they will be replaced by GradeScope.
-Also, please do not mess with the
-beginning of the method declaration "public void setUp() {" since it is used
+**Note: Please do not mess with the method declaration "public void setUp() {"
-for pattern detection in GradeScope to replace the method.**
+since it is used for pattern detection in GradeScope to replace the method.**

-## Groupwork Plan
+# Groupwork Plan

-I suggest that each partner in the group works on this individually.
-There is
+I want each member in the group to work on this individually and that is why I
+created individual repositories in GitHub Classroom.
+Practically, there is
 only one single file that you will be modifying the Selenium IDE (.side)
 project file, or the RedditCatsTest.java file.
 And it would be difficult for
 both of you to work on that single file.
 Parallel modifications would result
 in frequent merge conflicts.
 When both of you are done, compare your work and
 submit one finalized version to GradeScope.

-## Resources
+# Resources

 These links are the same ones posted at the end of the slides: